shoana/Plants-Vs-Zombies-Prototype/Milestone 2/ReadME.txt

 Plants vs. Zombies

 Milestone 1 feedback was given at 11:40pm on Thursday, Nov 16th 2018.
+Therefore, we could not implement all required changes from the feedback file for this milestone, however we will work on adding them to the next iteration (due Nov.
+25th)

 Milestone 2:
 - This milestone is a visual game rather than a text-base game
 - GUI-based version (with the View and the Controller) of the bare-bones version of the game
+- Utilized the Event Model design pattern to ensure the game followed the previous iteration of the game (loop-based)
-- Unit tests for the Model (gamePaly class)
+- Unit tests for the Model (gamePlay class)
 - Game includes sunflowers, one other type of plant (peashooters), one type of zombie at Level 1
 - UML models (class & sequence diagrams)